 Swarthmore College signed (April 13) and returned (April 14) to the Department of Education the Certification and Agreement for receipt of the CARES Act Higher Education Emergency Relief Funds (HEERF) for student aid in the amount of $1,200,865.
-The College's intent is to use the funds, $600,433, to provide emergency financial aid grants to students (student aid HEERF).
+Of these funds, $600,433 is designated to provide emergency financial aid grants to students (student aid HEERF); the remaining $600,432 is available to the institution to use with regulatory discretion.

 - On May 15, 2020 the College received its distribution of CARES Act funds.